pravega/pravega/documentation/src/docs/pravega-concepts.md

 -   Pravega clients are Writers and Readers.
 Writers write Events into a Stream.
 Readers read Events from a Stream.
-Readers are grouped into ReaderGroups to read from a Stream in parallel.
+Readers are grouped into Reader Groups to read from a Stream in parallel.

 -   The Controller is a server-side component that manages the control plane of Pravega.
 Streams are created, updated and listed using the Controller API.